On the Terminal Location Uncertainty in Elliptical Footprints: Application in Air-to-Ground Links: Introduction

 \subsection{Preliminaries}

-\IEEEPARstart{O}{n} several occasions, wireless transmitters (Txs) at a certain altitude radiate omnidirectionally downwards, generating a two-dimensional (2D) circular footprint on the ground.
-This consideration is often adopted in many studies exploring the performance in both outdoor, e.g., terrestrial cellular networks \cite{B:Goldsmith}, satellite-to-earth transmission \cite{B:Maral}, or unmanned aerial vehicle (UAV) systems \cite{B:Zhang}, and indoor environments regarding visible light communications (VLC) inside a room \cite{B:Ghassemlooy}.
+\IEEEPARstart{O}{n} several occasions, wireless transmitters (Txs) at a certain altitude radiate directionally downward, generating a two-dimensional (2D) circular footprint on the ground.
+This consideration is often adopted in many studies exploring the performance in both outdoor, e.g., terrestrial cellular networks \cite{B:Goldsmith}, satellite-to-earth transmission \cite{B:Maral}, or unmanned aerial vehicle (UAV) systems \cite{B:Zhang}, and indoor environments with respect to visible light communications (VLC) inside a room \cite{B:Ghassemlooy}.
 Being a relatively simplistic shape, a circular disk makes the analysis much more straightforward, evident in problems focusing on the effect of the user's position uncertainty.
-As terrestrial users can be found at any point within the coverage area, identifying their location helps ensure fast and seamless transmission, which is a prerequisite for the proper operation of the next generations of networks.
-However, the terminal position randomness also induces stochasticity in the path loss, thus introducing a new impairment that should be considered when assessing the link quality.
+As terrestrial users can be found at any point within the coverage area, identifying their location helps to ensure fast and seamless transmission, which is a prerequisite for the proper operation of the next generations of networks.
+However, the randomness of the terminal position also induces stochasticity in the path loss, thus introducing a new impairment that should be considered when assessing link quality.
 Therefore, the more realistic the coverage area, the more robust and reliable the performance analysis becomes from a mathematical point of view.

 In practice, there are several scenarios where circular disks do not accurately describe coverage areas.
 This limitation is evident when directional transmission occurs, leading to the formation of circular sectors \cite{J:Okorafor}.
 Furthermore, the hexagonal cell layout is often favored over circular disks for cellular networks since it provides a comprehensive coverage of a geographical region without any gaps \cite{B:Goldsmith}.
 Although circular footprints simplify mathematical analysis, they often do not capture the asymmetric nature of real-world coverage areas.
 For example, in high-speed railway (HSR) networks or when directional antennas are tilted, the coverage area becomes elongated, rendering circular assumptions inadequate.
 This mismatch can lead to overestimations or underestimations of coverage and performance metrics, particularly in scenarios requiring precise spatial modeling, such as UAV communications \cite{J:Malikov}.